 What Consumer Duty actually audits

 The FCA’s Consumer Duty framework asks individual firms to demonstrate fair value outcomes.
 For pricing, that means showing your pricing model does not produce systematic disadvantage for identifiable customer groups — income cohorts, demographic groups, customers with protected characteristics.
-The toolkit is firm-level: proxy detection, demographic A/E analysis, the DoubleFairnessAudit Pareto front.
+The toolkit is firm-level: proxy detection, demographic A/E analysis, fair value assessments against benefit benchmarks.
 You demonstrate that your model is not the problem.

 The FCA’s EP25/2 paper (July 2025) evaluated whether the GIPP remedies introduced under PS21/5 reduced the loyalty penalty for renewing customers.
 It found they did.
 It explicitly did not assess market-wide access gaps by income or demographic group.
 This is not a criticism of EP25/2 — that was not its remit.
 But the gap it leaves open is exactly the one this paper addresses.

-The paper’s contribution: showing that a set of firms can each satisfy individual fairness requirements while the market equilibrium systematically excludes low-income consumers.
+The paper’s contribution is specific: showing that a set of firms can each satisfy individual fairness requirements while the market equilibrium systematically excludes low-income consumers.
 Not because any single firm is behaving badly.
 Because the competitive equilibrium itself produces exclusion.

 The model

-MarketSim, the simulator the authors build, is sparse in the way economics models usually are.
-Three income groups (High, Middle, Low — proportioned from US Census and Pew Research data).
+MarketSim, the simulator the authors build, is sparse in the way economics models usually are — and deliberately so.
+Three income groups (High, Middle, Low — proportioned from US Census and Pew Research Center 2024 data).
 Two firms in the insurance case, five in the credit case.
 Consumer utility follows a multinomial logit: utility equals a baseline attraction minus a price-sensitivity coefficient times the premium, where price sensitivity increases sharply with lower income.
-Low-income consumers in the insurance scenario are 3.3 times more price-sensitive than high-income consumers.
+Low-income consumers in the insurance scenario are 3.3 times more price-sensitive than high-income consumers (beta_Low = 0.825, beta_High = 0.25).

 In the unregulated competitive scenario, firms maximise profit by pricing low-income consumers out of the market.
 The opt-out rate for the low-income group is substantially higher than for the high-income group.
-This is the access-to-insurance problem — familiar to anyone who has read the Citizens Advice motor insurance research showing a £280/year premium gap attributable to ethnicity proxies (2022 data).
+This is the access-to-insurance problem — structurally identical to what Citizens Advice documented in 2022, showing that households in predominantly ethnic-minority postcodes pay approximately £280 more per year for motor insurance than households in comparable-risk predominantly white postcodes.

 In the collusion scenario, firms coordinate on high prices.
 All income groups opt out at high rates.
 The demographic gap in opt-out rates is small — all groups are excluded near-equally.
 The demand-fairness metric, which checks whether uptake rates differ across groups, scores this as approximately fair.

 The authors acknowledge this result but do not resolve it in their metric design.
-We think the failure to resolve it is actually clarifying: it shows that any fairness metric defined over uptake ratios is fundamentally inadequate as a welfare measure.
+We think the failure to resolve it is actually the most clarifying part of the paper: it shows that any fairness metric defined over uptake ratios is fundamentally inadequate as a welfare measure.
 Equal exclusion is not fair access.
+A cartel that prices everyone out equally is not passing a meaningful fairness test.
 The metric needs to incorporate absolute opt-out levels, not just relative gaps between groups.

 The RL planner results